Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/global_biases.rst

 There is one class for the analysis and one for the plotting:

-* **GlobalBiases**: the main class for the analysis of global biases.
-  It retrieves the data and prepares it for plotting (e.g., regridding, pressure level selection, unit conversion).
+* **GlobalBiases**: retrieves the data and prepares it for plotting (e.g., regridding, pressure level selection, unit conversion).
-  It also handles the computation of mean climatologies, including seasonal climatologies if requested.
+  It handles the computation of mean climatologies, including seasonal climatologies if requested.
   Climatologies are saved as class attributes and as NetCDF files.

-* **PlotGlobalBiases**: this class provides methods for plotting the global biases, seasonal biases, and vertical profiles.
+* **PlotGlobalBiases**: provides methods for plotting the global biases, seasonal biases, and vertical profiles.
   It generates the plots based on the data prepared by the GlobalBiases class.

 File structure